microsoft/onnxruntime/onnxruntime/python/tools/quantization/README.md

 # Quantization and Calibration Tools

-Quantizatiin in ORT refers to 8 bit linear quantization of an onnx model.
+Quantization in ORT refers to 8 bit linear quantization of an onnx model.
 There are 2 tools which aid converting an onnx model to an onnx quantized model.

     * Quantization Tool
     * Calibration Tool